Oceanic climate: Europe

-Oceanic climates in Europe occupy a large stretch of land, from Norway's Atlantic coast, the British Isles and southeast to some parts of northern Turkey.
+Oceanic climates in Europe occupy a large stretch of land, from Norway, the British Isles and southeast to some parts of northern Turkey.

-Western Europe is almost exclusively oceanic between 45°N to 54.913°N; including most of France (away from the Mediterranean), nearly all of Belgium, the Netherlands, Austria, most of Luxembourg, most of Denmark, western Germany, northwestern Switzerland, south coast and western areas of Norway north to Skrova and extreme southern Sweden.
+Western Europe is almost exclusively oceanic between 45°N to 54.913°N; including most of France (away from the Mediterranean), nearly all of Belgium, the Netherlands, Austria, most of Luxembourg, most of Denmark, western Germany, northwestern Switzerland, extreme southern Sweden, and Poland's immediate coastal cities, such as Gdynia.

-While most of Southern Europe is climatically Mediterranean, some parts of Southern Europe also have oceanic climates.
+While most of Southern Europe is climatically Mediterranean, some parts of Southern Europe (specifically in the northwestern part of the Iberian Peninsula) also have oceanic climates — which is the case of parts of Galicia, an autonomous community in Spain, including the province of A Coruña and its capital, the city of A Coruña.

 However, these instances of the climate are highly variable, and often somewhat anomalous.
-The north coast of Spain, the western Azores off the coast of Portugal are too wet in summer to be Mediterranean, and too mild in summer to be humid subtropical, though they often have winter means above 9 C, unusual for European oceanic climates.
+For example, the western Azores off the coast of Portugal are too wet in summer to be Mediterranean, and too mild in summer to be humid subtropical, though they often have winter means above 9 C, unusual for European oceanic climates.

 Another anomalous case can be found in northwestern Turkey, including northern Istanbul.
 These places are, in a strict air-mass sense, not oceanic: they are affected by southerlies directly from the Mediterranean, and polar intrusions from Siberia.
 Yet their position near the Black Sea makes them too wet in summer to be Mediterranean, too mild during winter to be humid continental, and not hot enough in summer to be humid subtropical; therefore Köppen classifies them as oceanic.
 Despite their anomalous position, however, their temperatures, around 4-5 C in winter and 20-22 C in summer, are not wholly atypical for European oceanic climates.

 Some Eastern European regions such as the north of Croatia and Serbia and some parts of the Czech Republic, also have oceanic climates; these are generally near the boundary for being humid continental.

 The line between oceanic and continental climates in Europe runs in a generally northwest to southeast direction.
 For example, western Germany is more impacted by milder Atlantic air masses than eastern Germany.
 Thus, winters across Europe become colder to the east, and (in some locations) summers become hotter.
 The line between oceanic Europe and Mediterranean Europe normally runs west to east and is related to changes in precipitation patterns and differences to seasonal temperatures; although intrusions of polar air, remnants of marine air-masses, and higher summer precipitation can create oceanic climates in Eastern Europe and transcontinental regions as far south as 40°N.

+Under the Trewartha climate classification system, Milan also has a temperate oceanic climate despite its hot summers due to its insufficient growing season length to be considered subtropical.
+Tromsø has a boreal oceanic Eolo climate due to Trewartha's lower winter temperature threshold in subpolar climates compared to Köppen.